breezy-codes/computer-networks-guide/wireshark/decrypting-https-ubuntu-wireshark.md

 ## Conclusion

 By using the `SSLKEYLOGFILE` method, you can decrypt and inspect HTTPS traffic in Wireshark without the need for proxies or custom certificates.
-This approach is especially useful for debugging browser-based network activity and analyzing protocols like HTTP/2.
+This approach is especially useful for debugging browser-based network activity and analysing protocols like HTTP/2.

 **Key points to remember:**